sitegeist/Sitegeist.CriticalMass/README.md

         # The properties that are exported
         #
-        # each row in here is evaluated with 'site' and 'node' in the context.
+        # Each configuration key in here is evaluated as en expression with 'site' and 'node' in the context.
         properties:
           'ID': "${q(node).property('importIdentifier')}"
           'Title': "${q(node).property('title')}"